 - Sprains and strains

 You might not feel pain right after a car accident.
 Some people won’t notice their injuries until long after they’ve left the scene.
-For this reason, it’s best to have a doctor examine you as soon as possible.
+For this reason, it’s best to have a doctor examine you as soon as possible to detect hidden damage.

 Getting Medical Treatment After an Accident